Orton-Gillingham Training and Certification: The BEST Options

 It depends on the program and level of training you receive.
 Some basic level trainings can be only a few hours.
 Other intensive trainings can be anywhere from 30 to 100+ hours.
 Practicums and other supervised experiences can add a significant amount of time as well.

 Yes!
 Keep these words in mind: What doesn’t challenge you, doesn’t change you.
-OG training will ultimately make you a more informed and educated teacher, ensuring that you are implementing research-based practices in your classroom.
+OG training will ultimately make you a more informed and educated teacher, ensuring that you are implementing research-based practices with your students.
+Katie’s experience getting OG Certified was one of the best things she’s ever done.
+If she can do it, you can too!

 And remember who will benefit most- the many precious children who you will teach over the years!
 Even if you only help ONE child become literate, you are forever changing a life.